Jump to: Levy FAQs

 Misappropriation

-The Misappropriation levy was set at $190, a 9.5% reduction from last year.
+The Misappropriation levy was set at $186, a 2% reduction from last year and a 72% reduction from its high of $665 per Subscriber in 2009-2010.
 This calculation is based on actuarial analysis.

 Universal Cyber Coverage Premium

 The Universal Cyber Coverage Premium is negotiated with the third-party insurer and is not determined by ALIA’s actuary.
-For details, please log in to the Law Society of Alberta’s Lawyer Portal.
+In the negotiations, ALIA seeks the optimal balance of premium and coverage for Subscribers, while maintaining the universal nature of the program, so all Subscribers and clients are covered, without any onerous application process.
+For policy limits and other coverage details, please log in to the Law Society of Alberta’s Lawyer Portal.

 The major components of the base Professional Liability / Negligence Levy include the following:

 ALIA continues to focus on ensuring that the levies and the Universal Cyber Coverage Premium are as low as reasonably possible for the optimal coverage.
-This includes but is not limited to:
+These include, but are not limited to:

 • Educating Subscribers on loss prevention.